Peyton C. March: Career

 March as a first lieutenant in 1898.

 After his initial assignment to the 3rd Artillery, March was assigned to the 5th Artillery as a 1st lieutenant in 1894.
 He was sent to the Artillery School at Fort Monroe, Virginia in September 1896 and graduated in April 1898, at the outbreak of the Spanish–American War.
 As he was not immediately assigned, he watched as his classmates went off to various commands, and began fearing he would not see combat.
 In early May, that changed when he was offered to lead what later became known as the Astor Battery, named so because it was personally financed by John Jacob Astor IV.
 He organized, equipped and subsequently commanded the battery when it was sent to the Philippines during the Spanish–American War.
 Historian Bruce Campbell Adamson has written about Henry Bidwell Ely (Adamson's great grandfather) who was placed in charge of The Astor Battery by John Jacob Astor IV, to give Peyton March whatever he needed.
 March credited Ely as having "an open check book" to purchase uniforms, mules and the cannons.

 After the battery returned from the Philippines in 1899, March was assigned as the aide to Major General Arthur MacArthur, Jr. during the Philippine–American War.
 Later that year he was promoted to major.
 He continued to serve in the Philippines, participated as part of General Loyd Wheaton's expedition in battles at San Fabian, Buntayan Bridge and San Jacinto.
 He commanded the U.S. forces in the Battle of Tirad Pass, 2 December 1899, where General Gregorio del Pilar was killed, and received the surrender of General Venacio Concepción, chief of staff to Philippine President Aguinaldo at Cayan, 5 December 1899.
 He served as provincial governor of districts including Lepanto-Bontoc and Ilocos Sur from February to June 1900, and then the Abra Province from June 1900 to February 1901.
 He then served as Commissary General of Prisoners for the Philippine Islands through 30 June 1901, when he mustered out of the U.S. Volunteers.

 In 1903, he was sent to Fort Riley and commanded the 19th Battery of the Field Artillery.
 Later that year, he was sent to Washington, D.C., and served on the newly created General Staff.

-From March 21 to November 30, 1904, March was one of several American military attachés serving with the Imperial Japanese Army in the Russo-Japanese War.
+From March 21 to November 30, 1904, March was one of several Americans serving with the Imperial Japanese Army as military attachés and observers in the Russo-Japanese War.
 Of the seventeen military attachés observing both sides of the Russo-Japanese War for the United States, eight were later promoted to be generals.

 In 1907, March commanded the 1st Battalion, 6th Field Artillery.
 March then served as adjutant of Fort Riley, Kansas and then served as adjutant at several other commands, including at the War Department.

 In 1916, he was promoted to colonel and commanded the 8th Field Artillery Regiment on the Mexican border during the Pancho Villa Expedition.